alielw/APS-NGS-day1-PM/README.md

 We can view read alignments to the reference genome with [IGV](http://software.broadinstitute.org/software/igv/) on the Desktop.

+## Exercise

+We can view read alignments to the reference genome with [IGV](http://software.broadinstitute.org/software/igv/) on the Desktop.

-You need to first sort the SAM file with [Samtools](http://www.htslib.org/doc/samtools-1.0.html).
+* First sort the SAM file with [Samtools](http://www.htslib.org/doc/samtools-1.0.html).
 By default Samtools sorts files by coordinate.
 It is easier to handle BAM files as they are compressed so at the same time we convert to a BAM format.

-        samtools view -Su sample.sam | samtools sort -o sample.sorted.bam

-You need to then index the BAM file with [Samtools](http://www.htslib.org/doc/samtools-1.0.html).

-	samtools index sample.sorted.bam

-Then you have to transfer the SAM file, index and reference genome to the Desktop.

-Load the reference genome into IGV

-        Genomes/Load Genome from File

-Load the SAM file into IGV

-        File/Load from File

-## c.
-PRACTICAL ACTIVITY

-We can view read alignments to the reference genome with [IGV](http://software.broadinstitute.org/software/igv/) on the Desktop.

-* You need to sort the SAM file you generated (60A.sam) with [Samtools](http://www.htslib.org/doc/samtools-1.0.html)

 		samtools view -Su 60A.sam | samtools sort -o 60A.sorted.bam

-* You need to index the new BAM file.
+* You need to then index the BAM file with [Samtools](http://www.htslib.org/doc/samtools-1.0.html).

 		samtools index 60A.sorted.bam

-* Lets extract reads aligning to one scaffold (Hmel200115).
-We can do this with [Samtools](http://www.htslib.org/doc/samtools-1.0.html)
+* Let's extract reads aligning to one scaffold (Hmel200115).
+We can do this with the following [Samtools](http://www.htslib.org/doc/samtools-1.0.html) command.

 	        samtools view -b -h 60A.sorted.bam "Hmel200115" > 60A_Hmel200115.bam